What Is Illustration Design?

 Unlike designers who develop logos and similar images, illustration designers are frequently expected to create lively, character-driven illustrations with personality and often a touch of humor.
 Read on to learn more.
 Schools offering Children`s Book Illustration degrees can also be found in these popular choices.

-With many companies today using clip art and other downloadable images, illustration designers often work as independent contractors or freelancers, rather than corporate employees.
-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), nearly two-thirds of all artists work as freelancers.
+Those who work in the field of illustration design are typically called illustrators.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), nearly half of all craft and fine artists, including illustrators, were self-employed as of 2014.
 Finding work depends on the illustrator's talent, contacts, and networking abilities.
 Artists who are skilled in digital illustration design are especially in demand.
-Once hired, illustration designers use their skills to create images that represent specific concepts.
+Once hired, illustrators use their skills to create images that represent specific concepts.

 Education and Training

-Artists who gravitate toward illustration design usually have academic training in art, though they may not have a college degree.
-Some types of illustration design, such as medical illustration, require a minimum of a bachelor's degree in art, with some positions requiring a master's degree.
+Artists who gravitate toward illustration usually have academic training in art, though they may not have a college degree.
+Some types of illustration design, such as medical illustration, require a minimum of a bachelor's degree that includes art and premedical courses, with many people in the field opting for a master's degree.
 Colleges, universities, art academies, and technical schools typically offer coursework in illustration, sketching, drawing, digital art, animation, and design.
-For artists without a degree, a portfolio containing their best work is critical to getting a job as an employee or a contract as a freelancer.
+For all artists with or without a degree, a portfolio containing their best work is critical to getting a job as an employee or a contract as a freelancer.

 Illustration design can be thought of as commercial art created for specific industries.
 Many illustration designers specialize and find consistent work in such fields as: